accredible/accredible-certificates/readme.txt

 This plugin enables you to issue dynamic, digital certificates or open badges on your Wordpress instance.

+A video walkthrough of the plugin can be viewed here: https://youtu.be/s5krPN6GvTY

 If you're using Academy Theme then we automatically create groups on Accredible for each course and automatically generate certificates or badges on an hourly basis.

 == Example Output ==